 Traveling to Cartagena from NYC

 Traveling from NYC, I book a flight for 4 days in Cartagena for $259 via Spirit Airlines.
 Remember, I like to be on a budget, so Spirit Airlines it was.
-As a minimalist, downgrading from carry-on only to a personal item wasn’t an issue, but if you need more luggage, you have to pay extra on Spirit
+As a minimalist, downgrading from carry-on only to a personal item wasn’t an issue, but if you need more luggage, you have to pay extra for Spirit

 If you prefer a direct flight from NYC with options for carry-on or checked luggage, Jet Blue offers non-stop flights from JFK to CTG.
 You can also fly from NYC to Cartagena on American Airlines with a layover in Miami.